DarkStar1982/pascal_test/readme.txt

 make minpas

 ===== Use example ====
-bin/minpas <filename>, where filenames is your Pascal source  file
+bin/minpas <filename>, where filename is your Pascal source  file